scotthuang1989/my_tensorflow_example_code/distributed_tensorflow/README.md

 [REFERENCE OF THIS GUIDE](https://github.com/tensorflow/ecosystem)

-This guide setup  a kubernets cluster and run [this example](https://github.com/tensorflow/ecosystem/tree/master/kubernetes) distributly.
+This guide setup  a kubernets cluster and run [this example](https://github.com/tensorflow/ecosystem/tree/master/kubernetes) in a distribution fashio.

 ## Build docker image
 ```shell